daniilsunyaev/shaders/README.md

 PBR materials were taken from [FreePBR.com](https://freepbr.com/).

 ## Reflective Shadow Maps

+An algorithm for interactive rendering of plausible indirect illumination.
+It is an extension to a standard shadow map, where every pixel is considered as an indirect light source.

 According to this paper http://www.klayge.org/material/3_12/GI/rsm.pdf

 I have not implemented final interpolation step (with recalculation of